Parliamentary monitoring of the Government in EU affairs

-For the first time, the Treaty of Lisbon introduced a veto right for national parliaments to prevent discussion of a proposal, particularly in the case of a passarelle clause, in cross-borders matters of family law (by virtue of Article 81(3) TFEU) and during a simplified revision procedure (by virtue of Article 48(7) TEU).
+For the first time, the Treaty of Lisbon introduced a veto right for national parliaments to prevent discussion of a proposal, particularly in the case of a passerelle clause, in cross-borders matters of family law (by virtue of Article 81(3) TFEU) and during a simplified revision procedure (by virtue of Article 48(7) TEU).
 Pursuant to Sec.
-72 of Act XXVI of 2012 on the National Assembly and Sec.
-144 of Parliamentary Resolution 10/2014 (24 February 2014) on Certain Provisions of the Rules of Procedure, the National Assembly makes an objection based on the report submitted by the Committee on European Affairs on the existence of the objection.
+72 of Act XXXVI of 2012 on the National Assembly and Sec.
+144 of Resolution 10/2014.
+(II.
+24.)
+OGY on certain provisions of the Rules of Procedure, the National Assembly makes an objection based on the report submitted by the Committee on European Affairs on the existence of the objection.
 Following the adoption of the report, the Speaker shall convey the objection without delay to the President of the European Council or to the Council and shall simultaneously inform the Government thereof.

 The Barroso initiative was launched in September 2006 to improve the flow of information to national parliaments on the EU decision-making process.
 According to this initiative, all EU legislative drafts and consultative documents are directly transmitted upon their publication to the national parliaments of EU Member States.
 A separate EU database that allows for structured ordering and searchability has also been set up in the National Assembly.